segmentio/segment-docs/src/engage/audiences/account-audiences.md

 ## Enable account-level audiences

-1. Contact [friends@segment.com](mailto:friends@segment.com) and provide your workspace ID to have account-level audiences enabled for your workspace.
-Navigate to **Settings > Workspace Settings > General Settings** to view your workspace ID.
+1. Contact [friends@segment.com](mailto:friends@segment.com) to request the feature.
+Include the following information in your request:
+   - Your Workspace ID: Navigate to **Settings > Workspace Settings > General Settings** to view your workspace ID.
+   - A brief description of your intended use cases for account-level audiences.
-2. Ensure that `group_id` is configured as an identifier in Engage Identity Resolution settings.
+2. If your workspace has the feature enabled, ensure that `group_id` is configured as an identifier in Engage Identity Resolution settings.
 For more information, see [Identity Resolution Settings](/docs/unify/identity-resolution/identity-resolution-settings/).
 3. Instrument [group](/docs/connections/spec/group/) calls to send account information to Segment.

 ## Account-level audience conditions